Lorado Taft: Sculptor's body of work

 Taft may be best remembered for his various fountains.

 The University of Illinois Archives has a series of photographs of most of Taft's important works, including many of their construction and preliminary models.

 Following more than a dozen years of work, Taft's Fountain of Time was unveiled at the west end of Chicago's Midway Plaisance in 1922.
 Based on poet Austin Dobson's lines—"Time goes, you say?
 Ah no, Alas, time stays, we go."
 The fountain shows a cloaked figure of time observing the stream of humanity flowing past.

 The last major commission that Taft completed was two groups for the front entrance to the Louisiana State Capitol Building, dedicated in 1932.

 He left unfinished a vast work to be called the Fountain of Creation which he planned to place at the opposite end of the Chicago Midway to the Fountain of Time.
 Parts of this work were donated to the University of Illinois at Urbana–Champaign and are now at the library and Foellinger Auditorium.
 The University named a dormitory and a street in Taft's honor.

-In 1965, his Chicago workplace at 6016 Ingleside Avenue (he moved there in 1906, when the building consisted merely of a brick barn) was designated a National Historic Landmark as Lorado Taft Midway Studios.
+In 1965, his Chicago workplace at 6016 S. Ingleside Avenue (he moved there in 1906, when the building consisted merely of a brick barn) was designated a National Historic Landmark as Lorado Taft Midway Studios.